wiscer-org/pageLive/ADAPTERS_ABOUT.md

 ## PageTypeAdapters

-A `PageTypeAdapter` provides features for a group of pages sharing a common type (e.g., chat, email, group):
+A `PageTypeAdapter` is a content script module that provides features for a group of pages sharing a common type (e.g., chat, email, group), based on URL patterns in the manifest:

 - Adds listeners and handlers specific to the page type (e.g., chat message detection).
 - Customizes announcement logic for the type (e.g., new message alerts for chat pages).